Open/Close Burger Menu

 Why don’t brands listen to Gen Z’s interest in packaging?

-A growing demand for sustainble packaging
+A growing demand for sustainable packaging

 READ TIME: